 - First, you need to change how you approach your work.
 It may mean that you fundamentally must change you.
 Change bad habits, develop skills, and work hard.
 Most importantly, you may have to change your attitude, your outlook, and your core beliefs and values.
 All of these changes are difficult to make.
 But, there is the second part of this equation that may require even more effort.

 - You will need to convince your organization that you have made the changes, can sustain the changes, and are committed to the new you.
 When people in an organization have formed an opinion about your work and you, the opinion can last long after it is no longer valid.
 It is why employees frequently choose to start over with a new job or a new employer.

 Fundamentally, here are the qualities, skills, characteristics, attitudes, beliefs, and values that will get your name on the list of good employees.
 Do you think being considered a good employee is a good thing?
 You bet.
 You think right.
 It is.
 Good employees garner gratitude, privileges, and success.
 Why not be a good employee?
 Here's how:

-- Good employees tell the truth and have reputations for integrity.
 They exhibit integrity in every business dealing.
-You trust these good employees to always tell the truth and to exhibit fundamental integrity in all of their actions and in their outlook.
+You trust these good employees always to tell the truth and to exhibit fundamental integrity in all of their actions and their outlook.
 They don't scam the system, shade stories to make themselves look good, or omit details that are less than positive.
 Trust is key when you consider an employee with integrity as a good employee.